THE STORY OF BREXIT ISTHE STORY OF EMPIREWhy Did Asian Immigrants Vote to Leave the EU?

 While EU migrants generally benefit from freedom of movement, those from countries such as India and Pakistan are subject to visa and work restrictions – a distinction that was played on by Vote Leave’s Michael Gove during the referendum campaign when he suggested that Britain’s immigration system was “racist”.

-Another second generation immigrant, whose parents also migrated to Britain from Pakistan, said he voted for Brexit because he had concerns about the EU “being an economic bloc to the detriment of the rest of the world”.
+Another second generation immigrant, whose parents also migrated to Britain from Pakistan, told me he voted for Brexit because he had concerns about the EU “being an economic bloc to the detriment of the rest of the world”.

-“I had no animosity towards the eastern Europeans because, if I was in their position, I would do the same for economic reasons and my parents did the same when they came to Britain,” he told me.
+“I had no animosity towards the eastern Europeans because, if I was in their position, I would do the same for economic reasons and my parents did the same when they came to Britain,” he said.

-But, he now believes a second referendum should be held as Brexit is “fragmenting our society” and fuelling far right racism against the very immigrant communities that voted to leave.
+But, he now believes a second referendum should be held as Brexit is “fragmenting our society” and fuelling far right racism against the very immigrant communities that voted to leave the EU.

 For him, notions of Empire played a role in immigrants voting to leave the EU.